 The markets for MA plans and related products are highly competitive.
 We compete in certain segments within the healthcare market, including MA plans as well as other healthcare technology platforms, and the FFS market.
 Competition in our market involves rapidly changing technologies, evolving regulatory requirements and industry expectations, new product offerings and constantly evolving beneficiary and provider preferences and user requirements.
 We currently face competition from a range of companies, including other incumbent MA providers and health insurance companies, many of whom are developing their own technology or partnering with third-party technology providers to drive improvements in care.
-Our competitors generally include large, national insurers, such as United Health, Aetna, Humana, Cigna, Centene, and Elevance Health that provide MA plans, as well as regional-based companies or health plans that provide MA plans, including Blue Cross Blue Shield affiliates, Bright Health, Alignment Health, Devoted Health, Oscar Health, hospital systems, and provider-based organizations.
-As a result of our recent entry into CMS' new ACO REACH Model, we also face competition from other Non-Insurance participants including provider groups, ACOs, and MCOs.
-These competitors include Oak Street Health, VillageMD, Humana, Elevance Health, Aledade, Signify, Bright Health Group, Cano Health, and Iora with One Medical.
+Our competitors generally include large, national insurers, such as United Health, Aetna, Humana, Cigna, Centene, and Elevance Health that provide MA plans, as well as regional-based companies or health plans that provide MA plans, including Blue Cross Blue Shield affiliates, Alignment Health, Devoted Health, Oscar Health, hospital systems, and provider-based organizations.
 Competition from these and other new entrants may intensify as the FFS market develops and business models evolve to address it.
-In addition, as we enter into new markets, we may compete with regional start-up companies that offer MA plans and other participants in the ACO REACH Model.
+In addition, as we enter into new markets, we may compete with regional start-up companies that offer MA plans.
 Also, as we develop other products and enter new lines of business, and other companies do the same, we may compete with providers of healthcare technology platforms, EHR providers, telehealth providers, healthcare data analytics providers, and ACOs.
 Furthermore, ACOs and practice management companies, which aggregate physician practices for administrative efficiency and marketing leverage, and other organizational structures that physicians, hospitals, and other healthcare providers choose, may change the way in which providers interact with us and may change the competitive landscape.
 If we are unable to continue to grow and enhance our product and service offerings to our provider users and beneficiaries, develop and deliver innovative and potentially disruptive products and services to satisfy evolving market demands, or develop and recruit qualified physicians and other provider specialists, we may not remain competitive, and we risk inability to maintain or increase our Lives under Clover Management, lack of adoption of our products and services by beneficiaries and provider users, and loss of current market share to existing competitors and disruptive new market entrants.